 BRINGING CORNWALL’S FASCINATING BILLION POUND CHINA CLAY INDUSTRY TO LIFE!

 Wheal Martyn is home to the UK’s only china clay mining museum.
-The museum tells the story of Cornwall’s largest mining industry, an industry still alive today.
-The museum, set in 26 acres of grounds, incorporating a preserved Victorian clay works gives a fascinating insight into this important industry which shaped the lives, landscape and economy of Cornwall’s Clay Country and beyond.
+The museum tells the story of Cornwall’s largest mining industry, which is still alive today.
+The museum, set in 26 acres of grounds, incorporates a preserved Victorian clay works and gives a fascinating insight into this important industry which shaped the lives, landscape and economy of Cornwall’s Clay Country and beyond.

-As a Charity, the museum provides opportunities for everyone to learn, be inspired by and interact with our vast collection of artefacts and archives, the built heritage and environment within our unique and special grounds.
+As a charity, the museum provides opportunities for everyone to interact with our vast collection of artefacts, archives, built heritage and environment within our unique and special grounds.

 Meet the Team

 SW Lakes Trust